w3f/polkadot-spec/docs/chap-runtime-api.md

 - A Inherents-Data structure as defined in [Definition -def-num-ref-](chap-state#defn-inherent-data).

 **Return**
-- A byte array of varying size containing extrinisics.
+- A byte array of varying sizes containing extrinisics.
 Each extrinsic is a byte array of varying size.

 ### -sec-num- `BlockBuilder_check_inherents` {#id-blockbuilder_check_inherents}

 Checks whether the provided inherent is valid.
-This function can be used by the Polkadot Host when deemed appropriate, e.g. during the block-building process.
+This function can be used by the Polkadot Host when deemed appropriate, e.g., during the block-building process.

 **Arguments**
 - A block represented as a tuple consisting of a block header as described in [Definition -def-num-ref-](chap-state#defn-block-header) and the block body as described in [Definition -def-num-ref-](chap-state#defn-block-body).